 What's so crazy; despite all that, the stigma continues to be persistent.
 Many people see 'stoners' or cannabis users as lazy, unsuccessful, and potentially troubled human beings.
 Society believes we, stoners, are incapable of providing anything useful to the community because of our intake of cannabis, which also is strongly false.

-You might be wondering; where does this ancient and degrading stoner stereotype come from?
+You might be wondering; where does this ancient and degrading pothead stereotype come from?
 We could cast the blame upon television, movies, or newspapers where stoners are portrayed as a lazy with poor posture and only wear tie-dye shirts.

 Related Article: 11 Stoner Stereotypes That No Longer Apply.

 OR even better, we could act mature and admit to our own responsibility for the unfavorable public image because we all know that is the only way this image will change favorably.
 We need to still maintain our life-goals and daily motivation as well as enjoying the simple pleasures of Marijuana smoking.

 Couple of questions that we ought to be answered; what marijuana enthusiasts do wrong?
 And more importantly, what can we do differently to look better in the eyes of society?
 Here are my favorite stoner tips to break the stigma: